 My Dad's Oldest Sister

 Bessie always kept her hair up in a bun just like Grandma and she was getting that hump on her back like Grandma too.
 She was just so sweet and I never knew what to say to her.
-I was still shy, although I was now married, but it would be awhile before I stopped being so “backward” as my folks called it.
-Conversation did not come easy to me, especially with people I did not know well.
+I was still shy, although I was now married, it would be a while before I stopped being so “backward” as my folks called it.
+Conversing did not come easily to me, especially with people I did not know well.

 When Life Was Young

-Bessie did not live with Dad's parents (and her parents) as Mom did with my baby brother.
-But she did lived in one of the houses nearby that shared a dirt road with the many houses there.
+Bessie did not live with Dad's parents (also her parents) as Mom did with my baby brother.
+But she did live in one of the houses nearby that shared a dirt road with the many houses there.

-Most living here worked for the same company that supplied the housing for a low rent.
-This made a community really tight knit but the women especially.
+Most living here worked for the same company that supplied the housing for low rent.
+This made a community really tight-knit but the women especially.
 Many of whom did not work, shared many hours over the fence, if not in a kitchen, for a quick cup of strong coffee.
-Conversation and laughter, their only entertainment.
+Conversation and laughter was their only entertainment.

 “Nobody is so weird others can't identify with them.” ― Rebecca Miller